 -

-Update the user segmentation cards in all the Composer experience(s) with regard to the registration resource targeting
+Update the user segmentation cards in all Composer experience(s) for registration resource targeting

 -

-Assign registration terms reversely for users who already created accounts in the past
+Assign registration terms retroactively for users who already created accounts

-Step 1: Create a new registration resource and the registration term
+Step 1: Create a new registration resource and registration term

 -

-Create a new resource that will be linked only with a registration term as described here.
+Create a new resource linked only with a registration term, as described here.

 -